-- experience significant financial difficulty; - are in default or delinquency in interest or principal payments; - have increased probability of default; - other observable data resulting in increased credit risk.
+- · experience significant financial difficulty; - are in default or delinquency in interest or principal payments; - have increased probability of default; - other observable data resulting in increased credit risk.

 For all financial assets, not held at fair value through profit or loss, the amount of the loss is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows discounted at the financial asset's original effective interest rate, taking into account the value of collateral, if any.
 The carrying amount of the asset is reduced and the amount of the loss is recognised in the income statement.
-If a loan has a variable interest rate, the discount rate for measuring any impairment loss is the current effective interest rate determined under the contract.

 ECLs are recognised in two stages.
-For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months (a 12-month 2.
-ECL).
+For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months.
 For those credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure, irrespective of the timing of the default (a lifetime ECL).

-For trade receivables, contract assets and contract receivables, the Group applies a simplified approach in calculating ECLs.
+For trade receivables and contract assets, the Group applies a simplified approach in calculating ECLs.
 Therefore, the Group does not track changes in credit risk, but instead recognises a loss allowance based on lifetime ECLs at each reporting date.
 The Group has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.